Helen Craig (actress)

 Helen Craig (May 13, 1912 – July 20, 1986) was an American actress, perhaps best known for her role on Broadway as the main character, Belinda, in Johnny Belinda.

 Early years

 The daughter of copper executive Edward A. Craig, Helen Craig was born on May 13, 1912, in San Antonio, Texas.
-She had a sister, Marian, and two brothers, Robert and Edward Jr.
+She had a sister and two brothers.

 Television

 As well as films, Craig appeared in numerous plays, and on television she had frequent appearances in The Waltons, Kojak and The Bionic Woman.

 Stage

 Craig was "a graduate of the Orson Welles' celebrated Mercury Theatre".
 Her Broadway credits include Russet Mantle (1936), Soliloquy (1938), The Unconquered (1940), Johnny Belinda (1940), As You Like It (1941), Lute Song (1946), Land's End (1946), The House of Bernarda Alba (1951), Diamond Orchid (1965), and More Stately Mansions (1967).

 Her work in Johnny Belinda required her to learn sign language, which she used throughout the play as she portrayed the deaf title character.
 She also had to learn to not react to lines spoken by other actors in the play.
 Preparation for the role included four weeks' study with a teacher who read the script and taught Craig the appropriate signs.